eight04/angular-datetime/README.md

 This module exports:

-* `datetime` service - a function to create a DatetimeParser object.
+* `datetime` service - a function to create DatetimeParser object.
-* `datetimePlaceholder` constant - a map that define the placeholder of each element.
+* `datetimePlaceholder` - a map that define the placeholder of each element.

 #### datetimePlaceholder object